abemscac/pies-doc/docs/react/forward-ref.md

 ## `useImperativeHandle()`

-Even though the name makes it sound like it's something related to event handling or drag and drop, it actually has nothing to do with them. `useImperativeHandle()` is a **hook** that is used to change the value being exposed to parent when `ref` attribute is used on child components; this hook must be used together with `forwardRef()` (because that's the only way to get the `ref` being passed down from parent).
+Even though the name makes it sound like it's something related to event handling or drag and drop, it actually has nothing to do with them. `useImperativeHandle()` is a built-in hook that is used to **change the value being exposed to parent when `ref` attribute is used on child components**; this hook must be used together with `forwardRef()` (because that's the only way to get the `ref` being passed down from parent).

 - There are three arguments in `useImperativeHandle()`:
   1. The `ref` being passed down from parent; that is, the second argument of `forwardRef()`.
-  2. A function that returns the value to be exposed to parent (the result).
+  2. A function that is used to expose a value to parent.
-  3. An optional dependency array that determines when should the result be re-computed; by default it's `undefined`, which means it re-computes within every render (same as [`useEffect()`](./use-effect)).
+  3. An optional dependency array `dependencies` that determines when should the exposed value be re-computed.
+Similar to [`useEffect()`](./use-effect), by default `dependencies` is `undefined`, meaning the exposed value is re-computed within every render.
 - There are two optional generic types in `useImperativeHandle<T, R extends T>()`; `T` is the type of reference (the `T` in `useRef<T>()` from parent), and `R` is the type of value to be exposed to parent which must extends `T`.

 The way `useImperativeHandle()` works is like "intercepting" the `ref` and returning anything we want to expose to parent.